lat1992/flash-loan-attack-detector/README.md

 ## Dataset

-modify the dataset.ts file if needed, it store the valid
+modify the dataset.ts file if needed, it store the valid txs for test.